carsonbennett1/Hockey-Player-Analysis-Project/Nationality_Insights.md

 |Not Available (NA)|1|
 |MAX Total|23|

+#### Roster Management
+The fantasy league I am in has a ceiling on the number of players who can contribute to your team.
+However, the nationality of these players is constatnly changing because:
-#### Add/Drop Technicality
+1. Add/Drop Option:
+There is the option to add and drop your players if you they are not performing well, or you have too many of one position.

+2. Managing Injury Reserves:
+Players that get injured are not always dropped, but rather put on injury reserve (IR).
+When placed on IR, team managers are able to add a player without dropping the injured one.

-While the fantasy league I was in had a ceiling on the number of players who could contribute to your team, there is the option to add and drop other players if you desire.
-Because I took advantage of this strategy to change out players who were not performing well, the insights provided below will not always be consistent.
+Because I took advantage of these strategies to change out players who were not performing well, or injured, the insights provided below will not always be consistent.

-As seen below, the players I had in Week 6 were not the same as the ones I have in Week 13.
-Because of this, nationality insights will change slightly from week to week.

 #### Nationality Insights at NHL Week 1